ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 We might wish to apply a function to each element in a list, yielding a new one.
-We shall write a function `map` which is given another function as its argument - it is "higher-order":
+We shall write a function `map` which is given another function as its argument - such a function is called "higher-order":

 ```ocamltop
 let rec map f l =